zwxandy/zwxandy.github.io/_pages/about.md

 # 🔥 News
+- 🎉 [2025.11.25] I am honered to be invited as a reviewer in TPAMI (Journal)!
 - 🎉 [2025.11.8] Our paper Jupiter is accepted by AAAI 2026!
 - 🎉 [2025.9.18] Our paper MPCache is accepted by NeurIPS 2025!
 - 🎉 [2025.7.30] I am happy to be invited as a Program Committee in AAAI 2026!